dejanbatanjac/dejanbatanjac.github.io/_posts/2021-02-05-kl-divergence.md

 The last property is easy to prove thanks to the Jensen's inequality for concave functions and logarithm is a concave function.

->The function is concave if it's second derivative is negative
+>The function is concave if its second derivative is negative

 <div>